Resume Keywords: How to Find the Right Words to Beat the ATS

 An ATS is a workflow efficiency tool used by hiring managers to keep track of job applications across numerous platforms during every stage of the hiring process.

-How does an ATS work?
+How does a resume keyword reader work?

 Unfortunately, it is not possible to know the exact criteria that a hiring manager will use to filter resumes.
-While some may focus on specific skills like project management, others might focus on specific credentials, such as a bachelor’s degree.
+While some focus on specific skills like project management, others focus on specific credentials, such as a bachelor’s degree.
 Some might pick something else entirely.
 That’s where ATS resume keywords come in.

 Why do you need ATS resume keywords?